dassujan/adda247-foundation-batches/QuantBasics.md

-# Squares and Consecutive Products of Two No.
+# Squares and Consecutive Products of No.

 ## Squares of Numbers 1 to 150